randa-mu/blocklock-solidity/README.md

 #### Example Usage

-An example `receiver` contract [MockBlocklockReceiver.sol](src/mocks/MockBlocklockReceiver.sol) has been provided in the `src/mocks` folder.
+An example decryption key `receiver` contract [MockBlocklockReceiver.sol](src/mocks/MockBlocklockReceiver.sol) has been provided in the `src/mocks` folder.
+It inherits from the [AbstractBlocklockReceiver](src/AbstractBlocklockReceiver.sol) base contract.

 The contract makes conditional encryption requests for an `uint256` value.